dskaiser82/zl-th/README.md

 -- Updated packages and compllers as needed to support typescript -- Upodated store to use newer configureStore where thunk middleware is included by default -- Added React Router for front-end, and included historyApiFallback to webpack config for react routes to not conflict with node routes (if node doesn't find a route fallback to index.html where react router will handle the route)
+-- On DB Seeding add logic to remove dupe ingredients

 TODO Next
 Recipe Card